 For each asset type (large cap, small cap, etc.), I received a menu of investments from which to choose.
 For the ETF portfolio, my choices included Schwab U.S. Large-Cap ETF, Schwab U.S. Small-Cap ETF, Schwab International Equity ETF, and Schwab U.S. Aggregate Bond ETF.
 Mutual fund choices included Schwab Core Equity Fund, Schwab Small Cap Index Fund, Schwab International Index Fund, and Schwab U.S. Aggregate Bond Index Fund.

 Pertinent information about each ETF or mutual fund was presented, such as its commission-free status and expense ratio.
 Upon choosing my ETFs or mutual funds, I viewed how my portfolio aligned with the model portfolio.

-Portfolios built with online tools offered by Vanguard and Schwab don't incur asset under management (AUM) fees, unlike most portfolio services offered by robo-advisors and brokers that sell managed portfolios.
+Portfolios built with online tools like Schwab’s don’t incur asset under management (AUM) fees, unlike most portfolio services offered by robo-advisors and brokers that sell managed portfolios.
 However, by avoiding the fees, I also skip the value-added services.
-I'll need to manage and re-balance the portfolios myself to maintain the desired asset allocation.
+I’ll need to manage and re-balance the portfolios myself to maintain the desired asset allocation.
 Still, these tools show the basics of model portfolios and make it easy to get started with investing.

 Have you used online tools to build a diversified portfolio?